 House Bill 2107 allows patients with epilepsy, Multiple Sclerosis, Spasticity, and cancer to use low-THC cannabis oil.
 Patients need a recent prescription from their doctor to get the oil.

 Medical Marijuana is a fire topic right now.
 Many Texans feel that it should be legalized for all medical conditions, while others think it should be used for a select few conditions.

 Medical marijuana has been shown to help reduce pain, nausea, and vomiting.
 It also helps improve appetite and sleep quality, to mention a few.

 Texas Department of State Health Services

 Despite its opposition to marijuana legalization, the TDSHS has acknowledged the potential medicinal benefits of cannabis.
-In 2018, the department published a report on CBD, a compound found in cannabis that has therapeutic effects.
-The report concluded that CBD has the potential to treat several medical conditions, including seizures, chronic pain, and anxiety.
+In 2018, the department published a report on CBD, a compound found in cannabis with therapeutic effects.
+The report concluded that CBD can potentially treat several medical conditions, including seizures, chronic pain, and anxiety.

-The Texas Department of State Health Services is just one of many state health departments are involved in the debate over marijuana policy in recent years.
-As public opinion on marijuana legalization continues to evolve, these departments will likely play a key role in shaping future policies.
+The Texas Department of State Health Services is just one of many state health departments involved in the debate over marijuana policy in recent years.
+As public opinion on marijuana legalization evolves, these departments will likely play a key role in shaping future policies.

 But for now, enjoy your legalized products!

 Federally Legal Hemp Laws and Delta 8 THC

 The passing of the Farm Bill has legalized hemp and its derivatives, including Delta 8 THC.
 This is considered 100% federally legal hemp.